prakas1103/gradlegroovydemo/README.md

 >* Integration test
 >* Jpa Joins
 >* Added one-to-one relationship using user and address
+>* Added validation in one-to-one(Address and User) and in ValidationUser class
+>  * For one-to-one use @Valid annoation on the entity reference in the parent class

 For JPA Joins for creating data, use this syntax